 We all are born with a different genetic make up with your skin’s oiliness being no exception.
 Your general skin type is determined by the quantity of natural oils present within your skin.

 Based on oil production, your skin may be categorized as dry, combination or oily skin.
 If your skin produces excessive oil, you have an oily skin type.
 Oily skin is characterized by the presence of shiny or greasy appearance, which is persistent in nature.

-Having oily skin is simply skin which has an excessive production of “Sebum”, by the oil-producing sebaceous glands glands.
+Having oily skin is simply skin which has an excessive production of “Sebum”, by the oil-producing sebaceous glands.
 The pores also appear enlarged.
 While you cannot change your pore size, Melanopeel® can certainly help you minimize and clarify your pores.

 These sebaceous glands are oil-producing glands located next to the hair follicles of your skin.
 Sebum is an oily substance that protects and hydrates your skin.
 It is essential for maintaining skin in a healthy and hydrated state.
 This sebum, along with your sweat is secreted through the pores.

 However, if excess sebum is secreted, your pores can become inflamed and clogged.
 Bacteria in the skin feed on this sebum, resulting in the secretion of inflammation products.
 This is one of the reasons why acne becomes inflamed & irritated.

 Genetic makeup is crucial in deciding what your skin type will be, as oily skin runs in families.
 You are likely to have over-active sebaceous glands if your parents have oily skin.

 Hormonal fluctuations associated with puberty, pregnancy and menopause are known to affect sebum production in your body.
 These fluctuations, along with stress, can lead to excessive oil production.